maxims94/helius-post-alpenglow/README.md

 Here, the fundamental lower bound is the base network latency.
 That's the time to send an arbitrary data packet from the leader to a node.
 You can't go any lower than that.

-According to [experiments](https://drive.google.com/file/d/1y_7ddr8oNOknTQYHzXeeMD2ProQ0WjMs/view) run on a reference implementation, a rule of thumb emerged: **the time it takes to distribute and finalize a block is roughly 2x the base network latency.** So, if the latency is 75ms, then it takes 150ms to finalize a block.
+[Results](https://drive.google.com/file/d/1y_7ddr8oNOknTQYHzXeeMD2ProQ0WjMs/view) from experiments on a reference implementation indicate the following rule of thumb: **the time it takes to distribute and finalize a block is roughly 2x the base network latency.** So, if the latency is 75ms, it takes 150ms to finalize a block.

 Keep in mind that this refers to **finality**, i.e. the final decision on whether to put a transaction into the blockchain -- not optimistic confirmation or similar.

-Also, keep in mind that we're talking about a **globally distributed Layer-1 blockchain** managing assets worth billions of dollars.
+Also, keep in mind that we're talking about executing transactions on a **globally distributed Layer-1 blockchain** managing assets worth billions of dollars.

 Taking this into account, **this is a remarkably low figure!**

-This drastic reduction in latency **directly leads to a significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real time.
+This drastic reduction in latency **directly leads to a significantly improved user experience**, with transactions reaching finality almost instantly and users seeing results almost in real-time.

 ## Multiple concurrent leaders

-It's likely that Alpenglow's approach makes it easier to [implement](https://x.com/aeyakovenko/status/1924814494808891843) multiple concurrent leaders.
+Alpenglow's approach will likely simplify the [implementation](https://x.com/aeyakovenko/status/1924814494808891843) of multiple concurrent leaders.

-This would allow Solana to [minimize how much MEV](https://x.com/aeyakovenko/status/1810222589991583922) is extracted from users: If users can choose between multiple leaders, they can choose the most favorable offer, which leads to competition between the leaders to minimize MEV in their proposed block.
+This would allow Solana to [minimize the amount of MEV](https://x.com/aeyakovenko/status/1810222589991583922) is extracted from users: If users can choose between multiple leaders, they can choose the most favorable offer, which leads to competition among leaders to minimize MEV in their proposed block.

-This would also make it feasible to create an on-chain [central limit order book](https://www.anza.xyz/blog/the-path-to-decentralized-nasdaq).
+This would also make it feasible to develop an on-chain [central limit order book](https://www.anza.xyz/blog/the-path-to-decentralized-nasdaq).

-That way, Alpenglow's technological revolution sets the stage for more future improvements to Solana.
+This way, Alpenglow's technological revolution sets the stage for more even improvements on Solana.

 ## Conclusion

 With the advent of Alpenglow, Solana is poised for a new era of performance and capability.

-This innovative consensus protocol leads to a dramatic reduction in latency, unlocking unprecedented levels of performance and enabling the development of a new generation of real-time applications.
+This innovative consensus protocol will lead to a dramatic reduction in latency, unlocking unprecedented levels of performance and enabling the development of a new generation of real-time applications.

 Alpenglow achieves this while also bolstering network security.

 Furthermore, it paves the way for future improvements, such as support for multiple concurrent leaders.

-These advancements promise a bright future for the Solana ecosystem, offering significant benefits to both users and developers.
-They solidify Solana's position as a leading global high-performance proof-of-stake blockchain.
+These advancements promise a bright future for the Solana ecosystem, offering benefits to both users and developers.
+They solidify Solana's position as the leading high-performance proof-of-stake blockchain.

 ## Additional Resources